 - One-Man Army: Carves through a horde of Heartless like cake while Leon and Cloud are plain outnumbered - just to taunt Cloud and teleport away.
 Enemy Mine isn't a philosophy of his.

 - One-Winged Angel: Notably averted, despite being the Trope Namer.
 This seems to be a trend in recent years (with the exception of the hip wings).
-If you're being literal, he has one wing in the first game and three in KHII - on the other hand, the hip-wings do make an interesting callback to his actual One-Winged Angel form.
+If you're being literal, he has one wing in the first game and three in the second - on the other hand, the hip-wings do make an interesting callback to his actual One-Winged Angel form.

 - Only One Name

 - Playing with Fire: Just because, though it's possibly an application of Evil Is Burning Hot.
 Alternately, it could be a reference to his infamous Super Nova attack.

 - The Other Darrin: Lance Bass — yes, that Lance Bass — in the first game, George Newbern in the second.

-- And with it, came the realization that the words for his HP To One deathmove were "Descend Heartless Angel," not "Sin Harvest."
+- And with it, came the realization that the words for his HP to One deathmove were "Descend Heartless Angel," not "Sin Harvest."